RShirohara/unified-webnovel/packages/rekurke/README.md

 ### `rekurke()`

-Create a new (unfrozen) unified processor that already uses `rekurke-parse` and `rekurke-stringify`.
+Create a new (frozen) unified processor that already uses `rekurke-parse` and `rekurke-stringify`.
 See [`unified`][unified] for more information.